 What Is Angina?

 Angina isn’t a condition or disease.
 It’s a symptom, and sometimes it can signal a heart attack.
-The sensations may occur with normal activities but then go away with rest or when you take nitroglycerin.
+The sensations may occur with normal activities or exertion but then go away with rest or when you take nitroglycerin.

 You may feel: